jondot/gitstat/README.md

 You can now let `gitstat` scan one or more root paths:

-    gitstat ~/projects ~/experiments
+    $ gitstat ~/projects
+    ./apophis
+    ./awesome-websec
+    ./datafusion
+        :
+        :
+    ./writing/decks/katas/go-koans
+    ./zoid-landingpage
+    uncommitted: 166 of 78174. took: 13s.

 Within seconds, you should have a listing of 'dirty' Git repositories.

 ## Automate

-`gitstat` is fast.
+`gitstat` is _fast_.
 You can set up a cron job that runs it on a critical root path (say, `~/work`) to remind you to finish your work or commit work-in-progress bits to a branch.

 # Contributing